Measuring Socioeconomic Status in Educational Data Systems

 Historically, policymakers and researchers have relied on eligibility for free or reduced-price meals as a proxy for student socioeconomic status.
 Under guidelines from the National School Lunch Program, schools identify students who are at or below 130% of the poverty line and thus qualify to receive free lunch at school, or between 130 and 185% of the poverty line and thus qualify for reduced-price lunch.
 This metric is popular because it is easily accessible and distinguishes between students with lower and higher family incomes.

 However, free and reduced-price lunch eligibility has always been an imperfect stand-in for socioeconomic status.
-While the measure , and misses other individual and contextual influences.
+While the measure may capture multiple dimensions of socioeconomic status, it only formally reflects family income and misses other individual and contextual influences.
 Plus, families with a wide range of incomes—from as little as $0 to as much as $49,025 for a family of four in 2021—would be eligible for free or reduced-price lunches.
-In addition, family income also fluctuates over time, and students who are eligible for free or reduced-price meals in a given year as students who are eligible every year.
-At the school and district levels, eligibility rates have on local income rates.
+In addition, family income also fluctuates over time, and students who are eligible for free or reduced-price meals in a given year may not face the same disadvantages as students who are eligible every year.
+At the school and district levels, eligibility rates have tended to exceed what would be expected based on local income rates.

 Recommendations for New Measures

 States can construct better measures of socioeconomic status for educational data systems, guided by three criteria: